As Sea-Tac Airport traffic booms, distant neighborhoods are noisy despite FAA plan

 Neighborhoods far north of Seattle are affected by Sea-Tac traffic because airplanes must land against the wind, which about 70 percent of the time blows from the south.

-So all those planes arriving from south of Seattle — the majority — must fly north past the airport, overflying either Eastside cities or the waters of Puget Sound to the west, then turn southward in an arc for final approach.
+So all those planes arriving from south of Seattle — the majority — must fly north past the airport, overflying either Eastside cities or Puget Sound to the west, then turn southward in an arc for final approach.

 As these planes come in alternately from east and west sides, air traffic controllers must “zipper” the two streams together, so that they merge onto a single south-flowing “glide slope” down to the airport, descending along a radar beam shooting out at a 3-degree angle from the runway.